remuskwan/quizorize/README.md

 # Quizorize
 ## Overview
 Quizorize is a gamified flashcard iOS application that aims to improve the learning and memorising experience of its users, leveraging on the use of 'Spaced Repetition' and 'Active Recall' studying techniques.

 This iOS application is targeted towards students aged 14 and above that wishes to leverage on good revision techniques to remember content taught in school.
 With a gamification features such as achievements and a leveling system, students are incentivised to spend more time on the app while ensuring productivity is met.

 ## Getting started

+### Local Test (on your Mac)

 To run quizorize locally, first clone this repository.